Joonpark13/serif.nu/docs/ONBOARDING.md

 ### HTML

-Hyper Text Markup Language is the backbone of every web page.
-There are an ocean of resources out there to help you learn HTML - try googling and take your pick.
+HyperText Markup Language is the backbone of every web page.
+There are an ocean of resources out there to help you learn HTML - try Googling and take your pick.

 ### CSS